smjtd/Terraform-Resource-Guidelines/Contribute.md

 Finally to run the test files use make test

 #### Updating Documentation
-- Documentation for each resource goes into separate .html.markdown file under website directory. put the files inside d for datasource or r for resource.
+- Documentation for each resource goes into separate .html.markdown file under website directory. put the files inside directories /d for datasource or /r for resource.
 - Describe the functionality of the resource along with all the supported arguments and attributes exported.
 - Add a small example in the example section of the documentation file.

+#### Adding examples
+- Add an example .tf configuration for any use case for the service in the /examples folder.
+- Use proper standards, define variables inside variable.tf, initialise the provider in provider.tf and write the configurtation in main.tf